-MUSIC AND THEATRE
+MUSIC

-Students with talent for music have many opportunities for participation in the various music organizations: A Cappella Choir, Gospel Choir, Pep Band, Symphonic Winds, Choral Union, etc. Students can also participate in private musical lessons, often for credit, in voice and a variety of musical instruments.
-Every year drama productions are presented by students under the direction of the Theatre faculty.
-All students, faculty, and staff are encouraged to audition for these plays which range from large-scale musicals to experimental productions, exciting Christian drama, unusual adaptations of classics in literature, and theatre for young audiences.
-Technical training and crew experience are available and optional course credit can be earned.
+Students with talent for music have many opportunities for participation in the various music organizations: Voices of Worship, Worship Teams, A Cappella Choir, Gospel Choir, Pep Band, Symphonic Winds, Choral Union, etc. Students can also participate in private musical lessons, often for credit, in voice and a variety of musical instruments.